How to Install Linux Kernel Headers on Rocky Linux

 Step 2: Determining Your Current Linux Kernel Version

-Before proceeding with the installation of kernel headers, identifying the version of the Linux Kernel your system is currently running is essential.
-This step is crucial for ensuring compatibility between your system’s kernel and the headers you are about to install.
+Before installing kernel headers, identifying the version of the Linux Kernel your system is currently running is essential.
+This step ensures compatibility between your system’s kernel and the headers you are about to install.
 Run the following command in your terminal to check your kernel version:

 uname -r

-This command outputs the version of the kernel that your system is actively using.
-It is important to note down this version, as it will be a reference point in the installation process.
+This command outputs the kernel version your system is actively using.
+It is important to note this version, as it will be a reference point in the installation process.

 For instance, the output on my machine was: